mail-de/mailheadercheck/README.md

 * More than one Reply-To:-header will result in a reject (reason: RFC violation)
 * More than one To:-header will result in a reject (reason: RFC violation)
 * More than one Cc:-header will result in a reject (reason: RFC violation)
-* More than one Message-ID:-header will result in a reject (reason: RFC violation)
+* Zero or more than one Message-ID:-header will result in a reject (reason: BCP/RFC violation)
 * More than one In-Reply-To:-header will result in a reject (reason: RFC violation)
 * More than one References:-header will result in a reject (reason: RFC violation)